WGLab/biocluster/03 System customization.md

 For `home` directory, it is a little more complicated, and I will describe the treatment in the following User Management article.

+## Configure SGE

+This topic will be discussed in detail in later articles.
+However, here I give some recommendations on how to perform an initial set up of SGE.
+I suggest to use `qconf -mc` and change h_vmem to be consumable with default value of 4G (or another value that you want).
+Then use `qconf -me <HOSTNAME>` to change the complex_value for each host.
+This ensures smooth execution of jobs and ensures stability of the cluster when multiple users are present and some of them are running weird jobs that may crash nodes.